We flew via Jetstar (shout-out to Ms. Rio!) and left at exactly 12:40am, Manila time.

 Then, we purchased our bus ticket to Tokyo (Y1000 each).
 Their buses have free wifi!
 And I forgot to mention, there’s also free wifi in the airport.
 Very useful since we don’t have a travel wifi (wireless modem) with us.

 It took us more or less an hour to reach Tokyo station.
 And since our check in time with our hotel is still at 3pm, we already started our trip.
 This time, we took the Tokyo subway train.
 Again, there is free wifi in subway stations!

 Yes, Tokyo subway train seems complex (looks like a PCB design to me!) but you’ll get the hang of it. *wink* Don’t worry, you can find a free map in every station.
 OR better yet, download Tokyo Subway Navigation for Tourists.
-It’s a free app available both in App Store and Google Play.
-Also, it works even without internet connection!
+It’s a free app and works even without internet connection!